Jamaica

 What type of holiday is Jamaica suited for?

-Jamaica is incredibly versatile, perfect for romantic honeymoons, relaxing beach holidays, adventure travel, and cultural immersion.
-It offers everything from ultra-luxurious all-inclusive resorts to secluded eco-lodges and private villas.
+Jamaica is incredibly versatile, perfect for luxury seekers, romantic honeymooners, and adventure travellers.
+It offers everything from serene all-inclusive resorts and world-class spas to thrilling waterfall climbs and vibrant cultural experiences.

 What is Jamaica known for?